 To steam Pita:

 Use something to put the trivet back in the Instant Pot about three to four inches from the bottom; several balls of foil work well.
 Add the trivet on top.
 Wrap several pitas in a large, thin kitchen towel, wrapping around several times and making sure all is covered.
-Carefully place on trivet, making sure that none of the towel touches the liquid.
+Carefully place on the trivet, making sure that none of the towel touches the liquid.